davewilks/2018devportal/docs/elements/sharefile/events.md

 To authenticate an element instance with webhooks:

 1. Enter the basic information required to authenticate an element instance as described in [Authenticate with {{page.heading}}](authenticate.html) .
+2. To enable hash verification in the headers of event callbacks, click **Show Optional Fields**, and then add a key to **Callback Notification Signature Key**.
 2. Enable events: Switch **Events Enabled** on.
 ![event-enabled-on](/assets/img/elements/event-enabled-on.png)
 8. In **Event Type** select **Webhook**.
 8. Add an **Event Notification Callback URL**.
-9. Optionally include an **Event Notification Signature Key** to identify if events have been tampered with.
 9. Optionally type or select one or more Element Instance Tags to add to the authenticated element instance.
 7. Click **Create Instance**.
 8. Provide your {{page.heading}} credentials, and then allow the connection.

 After successfully authenticating, we give you several options for next steps.
-[Make requests using the API docs](/docs/guides/elements/instances.html) associated with the instance, [map the instance to a common resource](/docs/guides/common-resources/mapping.html), or [use it in a formula template](/docs/guides/formulasC2/build-template.html).
+[Make requests using the API docs](https://docs.cloud-elements.com/home/view-element-api-docs) associated with the instance, [map the instance to a virtual data resource](https://docs.cloud-elements.com/home/common-object), or [use it in a formula template](https://docs.cloud-elements.com/home/formula-template).

 ### Configure Webhooks Through API